Moyses Szklo

-Dr. Moyses Szklo is a Brazilian epidemiologist and physician scientist.
+Moyses Szklo is a Brazilian epidemiologist and physician scientist.
 He is currently University Distinguished Service Professor of Epidemiology and Medicine at the Johns Hopkins University, Editor-in-chief Emeritus of the American Journal of Epidemiology, and director of the Johns Hopkins Summer Institute of Epidemiology and Biostatistics.
 Szklo has published over 300 articles in peer-reviewed journals as well as a major textbook of epidemiology.
 He has led several major epidemiologic societies and studies and has been lecturing and leading courses all over the world, including Spain, Italy, Israel, Brazil, and Mexico.

 Early life and education

 Moyses Szklo is a native of Rio de Janeiro, Brazil.
 Szklo received his medical degree from the Medical Sciences School at Rio de Janeiro State University in 1963.
 He then went to pursue an education at the Johns Hopkins University School of Hygiene and Public Health, where he studied the natural history and etiology of cardiovascular diseases.
 He received his master of public health from the school in 1972 and his doctor of public health in 1974.